4.17 — Introduction to std::string

 Enter your full name: John Doe

-Enter your age: Your name is John and your age is Doe
+Enter your favorite color: Your name is John and your favorite color is Doe

 Hmmm, that isn’t right!
 What happened?
 It turns out that when using operator>> to extract a string from std::cin, operator>> only returns characters up to the first whitespace it encounters.
 Any other characters are left inside std::cin, waiting for the next extraction.